AskDwightHow.org 365/24/7

 Special note:

 I use the word action and process somewhat interchangeably.
 Each action could be considered a process.
-And a set of sequential actions could also be designated as a single process.
-Regardless, whether an action or a process, they are assumed to be within one's control to do (that is, it can be guaranteed), regardless of whether or not the intended result eventuates.
+A set of sequential actions could also be designated as a single process.
+Regardless, either an action or a process, they are assumed to be within one's control to do (that is, it can be guaranteed), regardless of whether or not the intended result eventuates.

 What is a result?